[Video] Creating a campaign

 To create a new campaign, click on the yellow "New Campaign" button.
 You will see two options: to get started, either choose a developer role or choose one or more technologies (from our list of technologies).
 Then, select the level of experience for this campaign.
 You can then rename your campaign, set your language, decide whether or not to allow copy and paste (if you do not, your candidates will have to code in CodinGame's IDE) and whether or not you want to send test result reports to your candidates.

-Each question has its own timer.
-You can also identify the type of question and its difficulty thanks to the icons beside the timer.
+Each block has its own timer.
+You can also identify the type of question and its difficulty using the icons beside the timer.

 Multiple Choice Question (MCQ)